silios/dbus-pvoutput/README.md

 * Use dbus-pvoutput-p3.py VenusOS 2.80 and later
 * Copy the 2 files, config.ini and dbus-pvoutput.py or dbus-pvoutput-p3.py
   depending on your VenusOS to you GX Device, with scp.
 * Make sure you modify the config.ini with your correct settings.
+Config.ini NEEDS to have proper permissions to avoid errors.
 * Login to your GX Device and then you run the script: python bus-pvoutput-p3.py
 * To be able to run the script and logout out you can use this: "nohup python dbus-pvoutput-p3.py &"
   NOTE: if GX reboots you need to run the script again or you need to add the script so that it runs on reboot as well.
+* Add the above line to /data/rc.local so it runs on every boot